 How to develop a marketing budget

-Step 1: Identifying your marketing goals
+Step 1: Identify your marketing goals.

 To set an effective marketing budget, you need to determine your short-term and long-term marketing goals as part of a bigger picture: your marketing plan (also known as a marketing strategy).
 Understandably, you're marketing in the first place to create either a sales funnel or direct sales that boost gross revenue, and the key to that is to get specific with your goals.